googleapis/google-api-java-client-services/README.md

 google-api-java recommends using the [google-auth-library-java][google-auth-library-java] library to authenticate HTTPS requests. google-auth-library-java supports a wide range of authentication types;
-see the [project's README](https://github.com/googleapis/google-auth-library-java#using-credentials-with-google-http-client) for how to use authenticated requests and [javadoc](https://cloud.google.com/java/docs/reference/google-auth-library/latest/overview) for more details.
+see the [project's README](https://github.com/googleapis/google-auth-library-java#using-credentials-with-google-http-client) for how to use credentials with google-http-client and [javadoc](https://cloud.google.com/java/docs/reference/google-auth-library/latest/overview) for more details.

 ## Generating the API clients